Stewie: I've always been about world domination. The hell did you think I was talking about when I said "victory shall be mine"?

-- Those hounds also sent to hunt down those who run away from battle and abandons their fellow warriors.
+- Those hounds also sent to hunt down those who run away from battle and abandon their fellow warriors.

 - Tails as well.
 For a few games, he simply became a walking toolkit for the team, losing the childlike and friendly aspects that made him interesting and likable in the first place (and that his character was built from).
 Sonic Colors undoes some of the damage, especially that done to his friendship with Sonic.

 - In The Sands of Time, the Prince of Persia was a snarky, slightly naive teenager (possibly) fresh from his first battle.
-In Warrior Within, he became dark, brooding, and occasionally yelled obscenities at his enemies.
+In the Rated M for Money Warrior Within, he became dark, brooding, and occasionally yelled obscenities at his enemies.
 The Two Thrones backpedaled to the characterization from Sands, but justified his attitude in Warrior Within as the Prince's darker side — who manifests in The Two Thrones as the Prince's Superpowered Evil Side.

 - In Backyard Sports: Sandlot Sluggers, every character from the original games (except Pablo) went back to their original characterization (though not their look), winning huge applause in the process.